 Overall, oil pulling is known as a powerful method of detoxifying the body.
 Coconut oil expert Dr. Bruce Fife, author of Oil Pulling Therapy, says “Oil pulling is one of the most remarkable methods of detoxification and healing I have ever experienced in my career as a naturopathic physician.”

-- About one tablespoon on oil should be used.
-You can start with less, though.
+– About one tablespoon on oil should be used.
+You can start with less, though, if that seems like too much.

 – Swish the oil slowly and methodically, not vigorously.